Actually, please allow me to rephrase the above to ‘6 Things That Made Me Happy This Week’ because, boy, it has been a good one.

 As many of you know I’ve been trying to get to the bottom of why my health fell apart in December 2015.
 You can read the night it all began here.
 Over the past 2.5 years, I’ve seen various specialists, had numerous blood tests and spent a fortune along the way to little avail.

-Time and time again my research has brought me back to Mast Cell Activation Syndrome (an immunological condition which I’ve mentioned before) but this suggestion, for the most part, has fallen upon deaf ears…until now.
+Time and time again my research has brought me back to Mast Cell Activation Syndrome (a condition of the immune system which I’ve mentioned before) but, for the most part, this suggestion has fallen upon deaf ears…until now.

 Yes, this week a medical doctor at a top London hospital confirmed what I have suspected all along… MCAS as well as histamine intolerance.